5 SaaS benchmark types you should know for 2025

 By now, you should have a deeper understanding of the importance of SaaS benchmarks.
 They help to assess your company's performance, inform strategic planning, and attract investors.

-This is where a comprehensive billing platform like Orb comes in.
+This is where an extensible billing platform like Orb comes in.

 Orb solves billing for SaaS businesses.
 The goal?
 Help unlock your full revenue potential.